Zero6992/chatGPT-discord-bot/docs/architecture.md

 runtime checks live only in `src/cli.py`; SQLite remains independent of those native transcripts.
 The request holds only the matching native UUID and context fingerprint, and persists session uncertainty before executing externally.
+The default CLI runtime is a dedicated rootless daemon.
+Explicit personal-bot Docker Desktop mode pins a seccomp profile by hash and verifies the effective in-container controls before invoking the native CLI.
+Both modes use the same tool restrictions, scoped state, argument construction and cleanup paths.

 `src/cli_accounts.py` provides local native login administration and an owner-bound profile containing non-secret revision/status metadata.
 Account mode requires a